Salary Transparency

 Why do nonprofits care?

-Is there legislation about salary transparency?
+Is there legislation on salary transparency?

 What to keep an eye on?